 - Florals blend well with spicy, citrusy and woodsy oils.

 - Woodsy oils generally blend well with all categories.

 - Spicy and oriental oils blend well with florals, oriental and citrus oils.
 Be careful not to overpower the blend with the spicy or oriental oils.

 - Minty oils blend well with citrus, woodsy, herbaceous and earthy oils.

 Harmonizing Your Essential Oil Blend

 Have you ever noticed that a fragrance smells differently after several hours than when you first apply it?
-Some essential oils evaporate more quickly than others.
-As the oils in a blend evaporate, the aroma will change to reflect the aroma of the remaining oils.
+Some essential oils and their constituents evaporate more quickly than others.
+As the oils in a blend evaporate, the aroma will change to reflect the aroma of the aromatic molecules that remain.

 Using the analogy of a musical scale, oils that evaporate the quickest, usually within 1-2 hours, are called top notes.
 Oils that evaporate with 2-4 hours are considered middle notes.
 Oils that take the longest time to evaporate are referred to as base notes.
 Some base notes can take several days to evaporate!
 Edward Sagarin credits Septimus Piesse with this analogy that has been used by many perfumers: